 This post may contain affiliate links, please see the privacy policy for details.

-Everyone loves cookies with buttercream and sprinkles so your decorated Easter cookies are likely to disappear – fast!
+Everyone loves Easter sugar cookies with sprinkles.
 Even if you decide to cut out cookies during Lent, you’ll definitely want to tuck into these during Easter.

-You might also like to make no bake bunny print cookies for Easter, or how about lemon filled cupcakes, cottontail margaritas, or lemon ricotta cookies?
+You might also like to make no bake bunny print cookies for Easter, or how about lemon filled cupcakes or lemon ricotta cookies?

 How to Make Easter Sugar Cookies